Heatblur-Simulations/f-4e-manual/src/cockpit/wso/stick_seat.md

 ### Trim Hat

-A Trim Control is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.
+A Trim Control (1) is found on both sticks to provide force reduction and minor flight path correction in the pitch and roll axis.

 ### Trigger and Bomb Button

-Weapons are deliverable through both a 2-stage Trigger (for air-to-air missiles and the gun) and a Bomb Release Button.
+Weapons are deliverable through both a 2-stage Trigger (3) (for air-to-air missiles and the gun) and a Bomb Release Button (2).

 The first stage of the trigger activates the gun camera for recording forward footage.

 ### Nose Wheel Steering Button

-Both sticks carry a Nose Wheel Steering (NWS or also NGS) button that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.
+Both sticks carry a Nose Wheel Steering (NWS or also NGS) button (4) that doubles as a radar auto-acquisition control for the radar in visual range combat, and sensor focus control for video-directed air to ground weapons.